yonasBSD/work-tuimer/docs/IMPLEMENTATION_PLAN.md

 - No complex modal dialogs needed - everything is inline editing like the web version
 - Duration is always calculated automatically, never edited directly
 - Auto-save prevents data loss on unexpected quit
-- Polish language labels ("PRZERWA") preserved from original
+- English language labels ("Break") for breaks